BREAKING: Appeal Court Reserves Judgement In Nnamdi Kanu's Case – The Whistler Newspaper

 “While Kanu travelled to Kenya, agents of the AGF forcefully abducted and tortured him and he was extradited back to Nigeria without any authorization from Kenya authorities,” he said.

-Ozekhome argued that the remaining counts of the charge ought not to have been retained by the lower court because at the time Kanu was renditioned back to Kenya, he was already facing a five-count charge in line with the Extradition Act.
+Ozekhome argued that the remaining counts of the charge ought not to have been retained by the lower court because at the time Kanu was renditioned back to Kenya, he was already facing a five-count charge.

-He contended that the AGF should not have rearraigned him on new charges.
+He contended that in line with the Extradition Act, the AGF should not have rearraigned him on new charges.

 “The seven count charge cannot stand because it was filed illegally against the Extradition Act which requires authorization from Kenya authorities (court),” Ozekhome said.